CopperEgg/metrics-plugins/postgres/README.md

 Copy the example config into config.yml, and edit with your favorite editor:

-  - Enter your CopperEgg User API Key:  replace 'YOUR_APIKEY' with your API key, found in the settings tab of http://app.copperegg.com.
+  - Enter your Uptime Cloud Monitor User API Key:  replace 'YOUR_APIKEY' with your API key, found in the settings tab of http://app.copperegg.com.

   - You will find one defined service ; 'postgresql' The postgresql service monitors all of the postgresql databases specified in the config.yml.
 It must be edited to specify the correct postgresql server hostname, port and username / password of each of the databases specified.